Growth rates of permutation classes: categorization up to the uncountability threshold

 Work on determining the set of growth rates of permutation classes has identified several notable phase transitions where both the set of growth rates and the corresponding permutation classes undergo dramatic changes: \begin{itemize} \item Kaiser and Klazar~\cite{kaiser:on-growth-rates:} showed that $2$ is the least accumulation point of growth rates and determined all growth rates below $2$.
 They also showed that every class of growth rate less than the golden ratio $\varphi$ has eventually polynomial enumeration, and thus growth rate $0$ or $1$. \item Vatter~\cite{vatter:small-permutati:} established that there are uncountably many permutation classes of growth rate $\kappa\approx 2.20557$ (a specific algebraic integer), but only countably many of growth rate less than $\kappa$.
-In the same paper, all growth rates under $\kappa$ are characterized, showing that $\kappa$ is the least second-order accumulation point of growth rates, meaning that there is a sequence of accumulation points of growth rates which themselves accumulate to $\kappa$. \item Albert, Ru\v{s}kuc, and Vatter~\cite{albert:inflations-of-g:} established that every class of growth rate less than $\kappa$ has a rational generating function, while there are (by an elementary counting argument) classes of growth rate $\kappa$ with non-rational (and even non-D-finite) generating functions. \item Bevan~\cite{bevan:intervals-of-pe:}, refining work of Albert and Linton~\cite{albert:growing-at-a-pe:} and Vatter~\cite{vatter:permutation-cla:lambda:}, established that the set of growth rates contains every real number above $\lambda_B\approx 2.35698$ and that the set contains an infinite sequence of intervals whose infimum is $\theta_B\approx 2.355256$ (both are specific algebraic integers). \end{itemize} Most recently, in the antecedent paper to this, Vatter~\cite{vatter:growth-rates-of:} established that while there are uncountably many growth rates of permutation classes in every neighborhood of the algebraic integer
+In the same paper, all growth rates under $\kappa$ are characterized.
+This characterization shows that there is a sequence of accumulation points of growth rates which themselves accumulate at $\kappa$, making it the least second-order accumulation point of growth rates. \item Albert, Ru\v{s}kuc, and Vatter~\cite{albert:inflations-of-g:} established that every class of growth rate less than $\kappa$ has a rational generating function, while there are (by an elementary counting argument) classes of growth rate $\kappa$ with non-rational (and even non-D-finite) generating functions. \item Bevan~\cite{bevan:intervals-of-pe:}, refining work of Albert and Linton~\cite{albert:growing-at-a-pe:} and Vatter~\cite{vatter:permutation-cla:lambda:}, established that the set of growth rates contains every real number above $\lambda_B\approx 2.35698$ and that the set contains an infinite sequence of intervals whose infimum is $\theta_B\approx 2.355256$.
+(Both $\lambda_B$ and $\theta_B$ are specific algebraic integers.) \end{itemize}

+Most recently, in the antecedent paper to this, Vatter~\cite{vatter:growth-rates-of:} established that while there are uncountably many growth rates of permutation classes in every neighborhood of the algebraic integer

 there are only countably many growth rates under $\xi$.
-In this work we completely determine the set of growth rates under $\xi$.
+In this work we completely determine these growth rates.
 The known set of growth rates of permutation classes, including those characterized here, is shown in Figure~\ref{fig-set-of-growth-rates}.